SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 **Figure 1**: The value of the product Δx·Δp as a function of the initial position's standard deviation, σₓ.
 The product is constant and approximately 0.5, which, in atomic units (where ℏ=1), corresponds to the theoretical minimum of ℏ/2.

-The most significant result is that the product of these two quantities, Δx·Δp, remained constant across the investigated range.
+The most significant result is that the product of these two quantities, Δx·Δp, remained constant across the investigated range at t=0.
 Based on Figure 1 and the `heisenberg_scan.csv` data, the value of the product consistently hovers around 0.5.
-In an atomic unit system (ℏ=1), this corresponds precisely to the minimum value allowed by the Heisenberg relation, Δx·Δp ≥ ℏ/2.
+In an atomic unit system (ℏ=1), this corresponds precisely to the minimum value allowed by the Heisenberg relation, Δx·Δp ≥ ℏ/2, at the initial time.

 **2. Wave Packet Density Distributions**